Mindukaz/Compiling-from-Whitespace-to-WebAssembly/log.md

 Date | Hours | Summary
 -----|-----|-----
-01/10/2018 | 2 | Figured out how to compile and run C++ programs in WebAssembly.
+01/10/2018 | 3 | Figured out how to compile and run C++ programs in WebAssembly.
+Reaserched Whitespace interpreters and compilers.
+Reaserched languages similar to Whitespace, such as Forth and other esoteric langaues.

 ## Week 4